 A trip to England provides many exciting and affordable opportunities to for parent to indulge their children’s imaginations and provide hands-on learning and fun.
 (Where applicable, prices below are for a family of four: two adults and two children.
 At the time of writing one Pound Sterling = 1.67 US dollars.)

-When in London, drop by the Science Museum (FREE).
+When visiting London with kids, drop by the Science Museum (FREE).
 With an IMAX theatre, a 4D holographic cinema, and 3D printers that the kids can use to make their own toys, the Science Museum can easily fill a rainy day.

 Of course you will want to visit the Tower of London (£59) to discover more than just the bloody history of one of Europe’s most famous buildings.
 See the Crown Jewels on display, take a tour and learn so much more!